 \section{Conclusion}

-In this paper, we propose a assessment and selection framework for trustworthy cloud services, which facilitate PCCs to select a trustworthy cloud service based on their actual QoS requirements.
-For the convenience of PCCs to select a trustworthy cloud service, a trust assessment component is designed in the framework to accept assessment requests initiated by PCCs and return assessment results to them.
-In order to accurately and efficiently assess the trust level of cloud services, a QoS-based trust model is proposed.
-This model represents a trust level assessment method based on the interval multiple attribute with a objective weight assignment method based on the deviation maximization to determine the trust level of cloud services provisioned by candidate CSPs.
-The advantage of proposed trust assessment method in time complexity is demonstrated by the process of performance analysis and comparison.
+In this paper, we propose an assessment and selection framework for trustworthy cloud service, which facilitate PCCs to select a trustworthy cloud service based on their actual requirements for QoS attributes of cloud service.
+A trustworthy cloud service selection component is designed in this framework to receive assessment requests initiated by PCCs and return assessment results to them.
+In order to accurately and efficiently evaluate the trust level of cloud services, a QoS based trust model is proposed and employed in this component.
+Such a model presents a trust level evaluation method based on the interval multiple attribute and an objective weight assignment method based on the deviation maximization to determine the trust level of cloud services provisioned by candidate CSPs.
+The effectiveness of the framework is verified by a case study using a real-world dataset.
+The performance advantage of the trust assessment model is validated by the simulation experiment of time complexity analysis and comparison.
 The experimental result of a case study with an open source dataset show that the proposed trust model is effective in cloud service trust assessment and the help PCCs select a trustworthy CSP.

-As future work, we aim to build a prototype for our proposed framework and implement the represented trust assessment model in a real cloud environment.
+As future work, we aim to develop a prototype for our framework and implement it in the real environment to further verify its effectiveness.